garrandall/popular-music-data/tracks/from-her-mama--mama-got-a----juvenile.md

   ranking_list: Billboard Hot 100
   start_date: '2002-02-16'
 ---
-She get it from her momma (Daa-aaa-aamn)
+She get it from her momma (Damn)
 She get it from her momma
 She get it from her momma
 (Bring it on in)she get it from her momma
 (Uh-huh)she get it from her momma
 (Uh-ah)she get it from her momma
-(Uh-ah, Uh-ah, Uh-ah, Uh-ah)she get it from her momma Verse1(Juvenile)
+(Uh-ah, Uh-ah, Uh-ah, Uh-ah)
+she get it from her momma

 Where she get her eyes from? she get it from her momma Where she get her thighs from? she get it from her momma Where she learn how to cook from? she get it from her momma